-The cake starts out with a simple chocolate cake mix batter that bakes into a light and fluffy chocolate cake.
-After the cake cools for a bit, holes are poked throughout and creamy pudding is poured over the cake and into the holes.
+The cake starts out with a simple chocolate cake mix batter that bakes into a fluffy chocolate cake.
+After the cake cools for a bit, holes are poked throughout and creamy Oreo pudding is poured all over the cake and into the holes.
 This allows the cake to soak up the pudding, resulting in the most moist, gooey, and delicious cake ever!

-After the pudding has soaked into the cake, a generous layer of whipped topping is spread on top of the pudding layer and the cake is placed into the refrigerator to completely cool.
-Once completely cool, crushed Oreos are sprinkled over the top of the cake for the finishing touch!
+After the pudding has soaked into the cake, a layer of whipped topping is spread over the top of the pudding layer.
+The cake is then placed into the refrigerator to completely cool.
+Once cooled, crushed Oreos are sprinkled over the top for the finishing touch!

 This poke cake is made with chocolate cake mix, instant Oreo pudding, cool whip, and crushed Oreo cookies.
 Simple ingredients that result in the most divine chocolate dessert!

 Chocolate cake mix: for sake of ease, I like to use a boxed cake mix.
-But if you want to go the extra mile and create the cake from scratch, feel free to do so!
+If you want to go the extra mile and create the cake from scratch, feel free to do so!

 Oreos: crushed on top of the cake to really tie in the Oreo flavor theme.